 How Can I Save Money While Shopping Early?

-For a more hands-on experience, sign up for a Slickdeals and set up some automated Deal Alerts.
+For a more hands-on experience, sign up for a Slickdeals account and set up some automated Deal Alerts.
 You can program Slickdeals to email you when AirPods are on sale, or tell the website to track broad terms like “soundbar” or “headphones.”
 And if you just want to look at random sales every day, check out Kinja Deals, CNET, or the Slickdeals homepage.